-Lottery courses are courses with limited class capacity, which include Studies in Christian Humanism, Information Literacy (compulsory for students who entered before 2011), Advanced General Education Courses and courses which are held in computer rooms and CALL rooms.
+Lottery courses are courses with limited class capacity, which include Studies in Christian Humanism, Advanced General Education Courses and courses which are held in computer rooms and CALL rooms.
 The class capacity is indicated in the Remarks column on the course list.
-To take lottery courses, students must register during the lottery course registration period of each semester.
+To take lottery courses, students must apply for the courses during the Lottery entry of each semester.
 The lottery is conducted by computer and only students selected in the lottery are registered for the course.
-The lottery courses, with some exceptions, that are successfully registered may be cancelled during the course registration period.
+The lottery courses, with some exceptions, that are successfully registered may be cancelled during the course registration period and course adjustment period.
+Courses that are not at capasity will be available for registration during Lottery course registration on a first-come-first-served basis.
 For details, see Loyola Bulletin Board/Academic Services.